 If you’re thinking of selling your own home without the help of an agent, then you are probably doing your up-front research and thinking about what expenses you might incur.
 That’s smart.
-In this blog post we’ll review the costs of selling your house yourself in Metro Atlanta so you know before you start.
+In this blog post we’ll review the costs of selling your house yourself in Atlanta so you know before you start.

 Selling a house.
 If you sell through an agent, you’ll incur costs such as commissions and fees, on top of all the regular costs, which is why some people choose not to sell their house through an agent but instead sell it themselves.

-If that’s the case, it’s good to know what you will incur in terms of costs of selling your house yourself in Metro Atlanta.
+If that’s the case, it’s good to know what you will incur in terms of costs of selling your house yourself in Atlanta.
 This list will help you…

 #1.
 Repairs And Upgrades